 Q: What is REACH Challenge?

 A: Through REACH Challenge, students will have an opportunity to use their STEM skills to REACH a member of their community who has a challenge to overcome.
-Focusing on the empathy and user-centered design portions of the engineering design process, students will work with their User-Expert to identify a specific challenge, and design and create a viable adaptive or assistive technological solution to this problem.
-Teams can then submit a short technical paper as well as a video describing their project to earn awards from ITEEA.
-Click here for an example: https://www.youtube.com/watch?time_continue=1&v=hNaXiu8XDUo
+Focusing on the empathy and user-centered design portions of the engineering design process, students will work with their User-Expert to identify a specific challenge.
+Teams design and create a viable adaptive or assistive technological solution to this problem.
+Teams submit a short technical paper as well as a video describing their project to earn awards and recognition from ITEEA.

 Q: How do I sign up for REACH Challenge?